xenify-io/litepaper/Litepaper.md

 At the heart of Xenify's vision lies ChainZap, a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 By connecting to 19 different aggregators across leading chains, such as Ethereum, BNB Chain, Polygon, and Arbitrum, Xenify guarantees unparalleled liquidity and optimal rates for users.
 Utilizing advanced APIs, Xenify ensures smooth communication with various DEX aggregators, significantly enhancing user swapping experiences and simplifying the process of identifying the best swap routes across multiple chains.

-Xenify's inbuilt swap fee and protocol fee allocation mechanisms create a mutually beneficial environment for all participants.
+Xenify's inbuilt swap fee and burn fee allocation mechanisms create a mutually beneficial environment for all participants.
 Staked XNF holders receive an impressive 50% of swap fees as native chain rewards on all supported chains, while the remaining 50% supports Xenify's ongoing development, marketing, and outreach initiatives.
 This strategic allocation is crucial for raising awareness, driving adoption, and fostering long-term growth and sustainability for the protocol, benefiting both users and the protocol itself.

 Furthermore, Xenify's unique design ensures that 100% of the burn fees generated from the burning of DXN and xYSL are distributed back to XNF stakers.
 This approach further incentivizes user participation and enhances rewards for those actively engaged with the protocol.